Simon Phillips (drummer): Toto

 In 1992, Phillips had recently completed the recording of an album in England when he was invited by Toto to fill in for Jeff Porcaro after the latter died following the completion of the recording of Kingdom of Desire.
-He became the band's only choice to replace Jeff for two reasons: Jeff himself viewed Phillips as one of his most favorite drummers (the others being Gregg Bissonnette and Vinnie Colaiuta) and that he toured with Steve Lukather and Carlos Santana on their solo tours.
-Phillips decided to settle permanently in Los Angeles on that matter and began rehearsals with the band.
+Phillips became the band's only choice to replace Jeff for two reasons: Jeff himself viewed Simon as one of his favorite drummers (the others being Gregg Bissonnette and Vinnie Colaiuta), and that he toured with Steve Lukather and Carlos Santana on their solo tours.
+Phillips decided to settle permanently in Los Angeles and began rehearsals with the band.
 After the Kingdom of Desire tour, Phillips officially joined Toto.

 As the band began its 1995 Tambu tour, Phillips suffered from back problems and was unable to play on the first leg of the said tour; the band turned to Gregg Bissonette to substitute for him.
 When Phillips fell ill prior to the 2004 Night of the Proms concert, Bissonette was unavailable to take over his drumming duties, causing the band to invite Ricky Lawson instead.

 Phillips' last show with Toto was in 2013.
 He left the following year to focus on his solo career and was replaced by Keith Carlock.

+Hiromi Trio Project

+After leaving Toto, Phillips became a member of Hiromi Uehara's Trio Project along with bassist Anthony Jackson.
+The Trio Project made four albums together: Voice (2011), Move (2012), Alive (2014), and Spark (2016).
+The albums Move and Alive reached the top 10 on the Billboard Jazz Album charts, with Spark hitting the number one position.
+From 2011-2016, Phillips toured extensively with the Hiromi Trio Project.

 Other ventures

-Five years later he led a band that performed at the North Sea Jazz Festival.
-In 2000 he recorded a jazz album, Vantage Point, with trumpeter Walt Fowler, saxophonist Brandon Fields, and pianist Jeff Babko.
-He has co-produced and engineered albums by Mike Oldfield, Derek Sherinian, and Toto.

-After leaving Toto, he became a member of a trio with Hiromi Uehara and bassist Anthony Jackson.
-Phillips has also worked with Big Country, Jack Bruce, David Gilmour, Big Jim Sullivan, and Whitesnake.
+Phillips has worked with Big Country, Jack Bruce, David Gilmour, Big Jim Sullivan, and Whitesnake.
+Phillips was one of two drummers to play on Pata's self-titled album, the other being Tommy Aldridge.

+In 1997, Phillips appeared as a bandleader, performing at the North Sea Jazz Festival.
 In 2009, Phillips joined with keyboardist Philippe Saisse and bassist Pino Palladino in forming an instrumental jazz/funk rock trio: Phillips Saisse Palladino, PSP, which toured in Europe in 2009 and 2010.
 Phillips also performed on Joe Satriani's album Super Colossal, appearing on multiple tracks.
 Phillips appears in Alan Parsons' Art & Science of Sound Recording educational video series, as well as the program's single "All Our Yesterdays".
 He played in the Michael Schenker Group album In the Midst of Beauty and took part to the band's 30th Anniversary world tour in 2010.
-Phillips is featured on Hiromi Uehara's 2011 album, Voice.
-He also toured with Hiromi and bassist Anthony Jackson as part of the Hiromi Trio Project.

-In 2019 Phillips was featured on the album Origin of Species.
-In addition to playing drums and keyboards, he engineered, mixed, and helped produce.
+Phillips has co-produced and engineered albums by Mike Oldfield, Derek Sherinian, and Toto.
+In 2018 Phillips was featured on the album Origin of Species.
+In addition to playing drums and keyboards, he engineered, mixed, and was a co-producer.

+Influences

-Phillips cites Buddy Rich, Tony Williams, Billy Cobham, Steve Gadd, Ian Paice, Tommy Aldridge and Bernard Purdie as his main influences.
+Phillips cited Buddy Rich, Grady Tate, Louie Bellson, Tony Williams, Billy Cobham, Steve Gadd, Ian Paice, Tommy Aldridge, and Bernard Purdie as his main influences.